Rochdale child sex abuse ring: The first trial

 The first major successful criminal prosecution of a grooming gang linked to Rochdale came in 2010 when nine men were convicted and jailed for abusing a 14-year-old girl from the town.
 The offending was said to have taken place in 2008.
 A number of linked, separate trials took place at Manchester Crown Court and the hearings heard how the girl went missing from home and was sexually exploited by a number of men, all of whom were of Asian heritage.
-The girl had been plied with drugs and alcohol and taken to Manchester to be abused different men.
+The girl had been plied with drugs and alcohol and taken to Manchester to be abused by different men.

 The perpetrators had been living in different areas of Greater Manchester before being jailed, including Hulme, Stretford, Gorton, Fallowfield and Rochdale.
 They were convicted of sexual activity with a child, controlling a child prostitute, facilitating child prostitution and paying for sexual services with a child and were jailed for between six months and seven years.

 Operation Span trial 2012

 Another police investigation began in 2008 after a girl was arrested for causing criminal damage at a takeaway in Heywood, a town that forms part of the borough of Rochdale.
 Following her arrest she told police she had been subjected to sexual exploitation on a number of occasions by a number of different men.
-The investigation was not adequately resourced and the Crown Prosecution Service decided not to proceed with the case on the basis that the main witness was not reliable and had ‘made a choice to work as a prostitute’.
+The investigation was not adequately resourced and the Crown Prosecution Service decided not to proceed with the case on the basis that the main witness was not reliable and had "made a choice to work as a prostitute".
 The decision was reversed in 2011 by Nazir Afzal, the chief crown prosecutor for north-west England.
-Mr Afzal later revealed he had received death threats over the decision.
+Afzal later said he had received death threats over the decision.

-In the intervening period police established a major incident team, Operation Span, to investigate exploitation centered around two takeaway restaurants in Heywood.
+In the intervening period police established a major incident team, Operation Span, to investigate exploitation centred around two takeaway restaurants in Heywood.
 Eventually, nine men were charged in connection with three victims from the Rochdale area.

 During the trial in 2012 some gang members told the court the girls were willing participants and happy having sex with the men.

 The ringleader, 59-year-old Shabir Ahmed, claimed the girls were "prostitutes" who had been running a "business empire" and it was all "white lies".
 He shouted in court, "Where are the white people?
 You have only got my kind here."
 Shabir Ahmed's threatening behaviour and calling Judge Gerald Clifton a "racist bastard" resulted in him being banned from the court for the sentencing hearing.

 The trial concluded in May 2012 with the nine convictions.

 Shabir Ahmed received the longest sentence, 19 years for rape, aiding and abetting a rape, sexual assault, trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.

 Mohammed Sajid was sentenced to 12 years for rape, sexual activity with a girl under 16, trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.